prof3ssorSt3v3/tinyshell/README.md

 The text inside the list item should be wrapped in a paragraph tag.

 If you want to add buttons to the left or right side of a list item you can add them as spans with the class "action-right" or "action-left".
-If you want to put an image on the left side instead of an action button you can add an image and give it the class "avatar".
+If you want to put an image on the left side instead of an action button you can add an image and give it the class "avatar" or "avatar-box".

 ```html
 <ul class="list-view">